openSUSE/osc/README.md

 When you use osc for the first time, it will ask you for your username and password, and store it in `~/.config/osc/oscrc`.

+Alternatively, you can set the environment variable to bypass the interactive input session with the OSC_USERNAME as the username, OSC_PASSWORD as the password and OSC_CREDENTIALMGR as ['Kernel keyring', 'Secret Service', 'Transient', 'Obfuscated', 'Config'] the credentials configuration like the following:

+    OSC_USERNAME='username'
+    OSC_PASSWORD='password'
+    OSC_CREDENTIALMGR='Kernel keyring'

 ## Keyrings